-March 31st, marks the 25th anniversary of Selena’s death.
+March 31st marks the 26th anniversary of Selena's death.
 Heartbreakingly, she has now been gone for longer than she was allowed to live.
 Fans around the world grieved.
-We mourned and wondered about the what-ifs, the could-have-beens of Selena’s life.
+We mourned and wondered about the what-ifs, the could-have-been of Selena's life.
 Her music was played, both her soulful ballads and up-tempo numbers.
 She was remembered for the vision and voice she gave us, and we will keep remembering.

 A lot more could be said about her life and legacy, but I think the plaque at Mirador de la Flor expresses it best: "Selena's stage is now silent yet her persona enriched the lives of those she touched.
 And her music lives on."
 Que en paz descanse.
 May she rest in peace.